main picture 1 taxi prague czech republic

 • A 10-minute trip from the city centre (ranging roughly from 2 kilometres – 2.5 kilometres) will cost from CZK 90 to CZK 120 (from EUR 3.60).

-The main benefit of transferring with us is the fixed price, which doesn’t go up even if you find yourself stuck in a traffic jam.
+The main benefit of transferring with us is the fixed price, which doesn’t go up even if you find yourself stuck in a traffic jam and that it is a supplier verified by us.
 If you go with us from the airport to the city centre, the driver will be waiting for you and holding a sign with your name on it.
 You can then get your visit to Prague off to a good start and avoid stress waiting for a taxi.

 Should I pay a tip to the taxi driver?

 In the Czech Republic, it’s considered polite but not obligatory to tip waitstaff in restaurants, tourist guides, and taxi drivers.
-The general practice is to round up the price to the nearest 10 or 100 crowns.
+The general practice is to round up the price to the nearest 10 crowns.
+If you are not satisfied, you are not really obliged to leave a tip.

 To round off, here are some tips to avoid being conned: